Banks| Policies| Dodgy Deals| Campaigns

 Decommission

-The Amazar Pulp and Saw Mill (APSM, also known as Polaris or CPK Poyarnaya) is being constructed on the shore of the Amazar river in the Zabaykalsky Province of Russia, near the border with China.
-The project will consist of a pulp mill, two wood processing facilities, a dam and reservoir on the Amazar River and supporting infrastructure.
-This enterprise is fully owned by Heilongjiang Xingbang Investment Company (HXIC) from China.
+The Amazar Pulp and Saw Mill (APSM, also known as Polaris or CPK Poyarnaya) was being constructed on the shore of the Amazar river in the Zabaykalsky Province of Russia, near the border with China.
+The project consists of a pulp mill, two wood processing facilities, a dam and reservoir on the Amazar River and supporting infrastructure.
+This enterprise was fully owned by Heilongjiang Xingbang Investment Company (HXIC) from China.

-APSM needs to clear cut forests to obtain at least 2.1 million cubic meters of wood per year, to annually produce the necessary pulp and lumber.
-However, current forest resources in a 250 kilometer radius will be hardly enough for 10 years of APSM’s operation.
+In its original plans, APSM needed to clear cut forests to obtain at least 2.1 million cubic meters of wood per year, to annually produce the necessary pulp and lumber.
+However, the forest resources in a 250 kilometer radius would suffice for 10 years of APSM’s operation.
 The problem with wood supply was officially acknowledged by the company and Russian Presidential Council on Human Rights in April 2016.
+The project has been cancelled in January 2020, but there is always a risk that it is revised.

 Impacts